carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 ## Day 3: Narrowing the region of attention

-On Day 3, our focus shifted to the region below the nostrils, and I noticed a significant improvement in my ability to concentrate.
+On Day 3, our focus shifted to the region below the nostrils and above the upper lips, and I noticed a significant improvement in my ability to concentrate.
 This sharpening of the mind came as a welcome development, even though maintaining this focus throughout the day proved to be a formidable challenge.
 My body began to exhibit signs of fatigue, prompting thoughts about the curriculum for the remaining days.
 Despite my dwindling energy, I remained undeterred, determined to persevere.

 However, the chanting during our meditation sessions presented a cultural hurdle for me.
 The language used, Hindi, felt discordant to my ears, with the tune